Pneumonia symptoms and treatment

 Pneumonia may be caused by a variety of germs, including:

 - Viruses: Certain viruses that affect the upper respiratory tract can also cause pneumonia.
-The influenza (flu) virus is the most common cause of viral pneumonia in adults, and the respiratory syncytial virus (RSV) is the most common cause of the illness in young children.
+SARS-CoV-2, the virus that causes COVID-19, and the influenza (flu) virus are the most common causes of viral pneumonia in adults, and the respiratory syncytial virus (RSV) is the most common cause of the illness in young children.

 - Bacteria: The most common type of bacterial pneumonia is pneumococcal pneumonia.
 This is caused by the germ Streptococcus pneumoniae.
 This type of pneumonia can happen on its own or after you've had a viral infection.
 It often only affects one lobe or part of a lung.
 When this occurs, it's called lobar pneumonia.

-- "Atypical" bacteria: Mycoplasma pneumoniae is atypical bacteria that commonly cause mild respiratory tract infections.
+- "Atypical" bacteria: Mycoplasma pneumoniae is a type of atypical bacteria that commonly causes mild respiratory tract infections.
 When it causes pneumonia, it may be referred to as "walking pneumonia."
 This is because it tends to be milder than pneumonia caused by other germs.

 What are the symptoms of pneumonia?